CBepler/lexer/README.md

 * `close_pair!(token_name, regex, couterpart_name, priority)` #This is the counterpart to open pair.
 Likewise, the language will error if there is no matching open pair and the lexer will error if there is a random closing pair without matching open pair
 * `ignore_until!(token_name, regex, ending_regex, priority)` #This is generally used for comments.
 It says "When I match on regex, I will ignore all characters until I match on ending_regex, and then I will resume regular activity"

+Priority is only used when two tokens could match with the same length.
+The lexer uses maximal munch, so a longer length match will always have higher priority.

 Below is an example of defining a small subset of the C language:

 ```rust